Rear of the Russian Armed Forces: History of military road building

-In accordance with a Armed Forces General Staff directive, in 1969, under the Ministry of Construction and Maintenance of Roads of the Ukrainian SSR, the 60th Independent Road Construction Brigade was formed in Mukachevo.
+In accordance with an Armed Forces General Staff directive, in 1969, under the Ministry of Construction and Maintenance of Roads of the Ukrainian SSR, the 60th Independent Road Construction Brigade was formed in Mukachevo.
 In the period from 1970 to 1980, military road builders built more than 70 kilometers of roads in the Mukachevo - Lviv direction, dozens of bridges in difficult mountainous conditions Karpaty.
 Having completed the tasks assigned to it, the 60th Independent Road Construction brigade, by decision of the Government of the USSR, at the end of 1980 was redeployed from Transcarpathia to Tyumen Oblast for the construction and reconstruction of roads to the facilities oil and gas complex of Western Siberia, the construction of artificial structures on them, as well as for the construction of industrial facilities.
 Parts of 60th Specialized Road Construction Brigade, were deployed in the settlements Surgut, Noyabrsk, Novy Urengoy, Nadym, Beloyarsky took part in the construction of roads, gas pipeline and Urengoy - Pomary - Uzhgorod, the arrangement of compressor stations, industrial and other facilities, produced industrial products for the needs of the region.

 The Road Troops took part in the Soviet invasion of Afghanistan as part of the Limited Contingent of Soviet Forces in Afghanistan (OKSVA).
 They first deployed a separate road commandant battalion (army) and then with the 278th Separate Road Commandant Brigade (278 odkbr) at Chaugani in Baghlan Province, the operational maintenance of the army's highway from the Soviet-Afghan border at Hairatan to Kabul to Pul-i-Charkhi was carried out.

 At different times, the Limited Contingent/40th Army (Soviet Union) included: